— A potted history of this rambling Lancastrian

 About Me

-I'm a principal-level design systems engineer who lives in the murky waters between design and engineering — obsessing over the systems, structures, and system-level design craft that determines whether a product organisation can move fast without quietly making everything worse.
+I'm a principal-level design systems engineer obsessing over the systems, structures, and system-level design craft that determine whether a product organisation can move fast without quietly making everything worse.

 If you're wondering what "design systems engineer" actually means in practice, I'll come back to that.